top of page

 Do these handle-wiping shoppers disinfect their coins and paper money before touching them?

 Our skin is razor wire to viruses.
-The best way to avoid getting colds or flues from touching things is to wash our hands before touching our face or eating.
+The best way to avoid getting colds or flu from touching things is to wash our hands before touching our face or eating.
 This can be done just as easily whether or not shopping cart handles have been disinfected.

 It is difficult for me not to feel bad for the handle-wiping people.
 I don't stare at them.
 Instead, I walk past them, pretending they weren't there.